 ― William Shakespeare

-Wishing you a very happy Saint George’s Day!
+However you’re celebrating, whoever you’re celebrating with, we hope you have a happy Saint George’s Day!